mvarga1989/mvarga1989/README.md

 ## Recent Projects
-I am working on projects funded by the European Organization for Nuclear Research ([CERN](https://espace.cern.ch/SU/default.aspx)) and the Swiss Federal Office of Topography ([Swisstopo](https://www.swisstopo.admin.ch/de/wissen-fakten/geodaesie-vermessung.html)).
+I am mainly working on projects funded by the European Organization for Nuclear Research ([CERN](https://espace.cern.ch/SU/default.aspx)) and the Swiss Federal Office of Topography ([Swisstopo](https://www.swisstopo.admin.ch/de/wissen-fakten/geodaesie-vermessung.html)).

 ## Professional Interests and Activities

-My professional interests are in geospatial sciences, focusing on engineering, satellite, physical, and geometric geodesy.
-My specific interests are:
+My professional interests are in geospatial sciences.
+I am searching for implementation of novel theoretical implementations and using them in original applications.
+Topic-wise I am focusing on engineering, satellite, physical, and geometric geodesy.
+These fields have tremendeous potential for complementarity in large number of other disciplines.
+Thus, I have been working on the projects with professionaly from many other discplines, such as geophysics, geoinformatics, agriculture, robotics, civil engineering and architecture.
+My specific  strenthts are in:
 - geodetic reference systems (terrestrial, celestial, height and time);
 - geospatial data collection, processing, integration, analysis, and interpretation using GNSS, total station, level, terrestrial laser scanner, laser tracker, camera, radar, gravimeter, and magnetometer;
 - high-precision GNSS and navigation;
 - geodetic networks;
-- interdisciplinary 3D reality digitization and virtual reality;
+- 3D reality digitization and modelling;
 - geodetic monitoring of infrastructural, industrial and environmental objects;
 - gravity and magnetic field modelling;
 - geoid modelling.